vasimosc2/Keras_Models_Images/ReadMe.md

 # CIFAR-10 Model Training

-This project trains 5 different deep learning models on the CIFAR-10 dataset and evaluates them based on accuracy, precision, and recall.
+This project trains 6 different deep learning models on the CIFAR-10 dataset and evaluates them based on accuracy, precision, and recall.
 The models include:

 - Simple CNN
 - Deeper CNN
+- ResNet CNN
 - CNN with Dropout
 - CNN with Batch Normalization
 - CNN with Global Average Pooling

+We train and evaluate each of the models saving their:
+- Accuary
+- Precission
+- Recal
+- Model Size
+- Number of FLOPs (floating-point operations in the model)

 ## Setup